dodslaser/docker-bootstrap/README.md

 # init-dns

-Bootstrap a local DNS based on pihole
+Bootstrap a local DNS based on `pihole/pihole`

 ```yaml
 [...]